Horizon Cloud Service - next-gen Architecture

 User Capacity

 Blocks of capacity, for desktop and application pools, can be formed from user capacity from the registered providers.
-A block is made up of a single provider.
+A block is made up of a single capacity provider.

 This can be either:

-• The primary provider if this is the first block in the site.
+• The primary provider if this is the first block in the site

-• A secondary provider, to add more capacity to the site.
+• A secondary provider, to add more capacity to the site

-All blocks must use the same provider type, that is, a similar hypervisor and platform capacity.
+All blocks must use the same provider type; that is, a similar hypervisor and platform capacity.

 Single Horizon Edge Scaling